How do fiber optic sensors work?

 While fiber optic cables can be used to connect remote sensors to electronic loggers or signal processors the same way that copper wires can, they can also be used as sensors themselves.
 This is possible because when a fiber undergoes a physical change, such as bending, the light passing through it undergoes changes that are detectable under the right circumstances.

-So far, this method has been used to detect temperature changes, acceleration, rotation, pressure, mechanical strain, as well as presence of chemicals, all through careful engineering of the chemistry of the fiber core material and light sensing technology.
-The Wikipedia article on fiber optic sensors provides a more extensive overview of the various applications.
+So far, this method has been used to detect temperature changes, acceleration, rotation, pressure, mechanical strain, as well as presence of chemicals, all through careful engineering of the fiber’s core and cladding materials and light-sensing technology.
+The Wikipedia article on fiber optic sensors provides an overview of the various applications.

 This is the fastest developing field within fiber optics.
 As an engineering company, FiberFin is proud to be working with other companies on the leading edge of these developments.